TzorAL/ntua-dataspace-connector/README.md

             accessUrl:
               - https://CONNECTOR_ACCESS_URL/router
         ```
-    - Modify fields in the `agents` tab: Keep in mind that `API-version` is the version number you have used for your API when you uploaded in swaggerhub:
+    - Modify fields in the `agents` tab: Keep in mind that `API-version` is the version number you have used for your API when you uploaded in SwaggerHub.
+It is important to note that in order to retrieve the API spec for the data app, the URL used in the config should be the `/apiproxy/registry/` variant instead of the `/apis/` link from Swagger hub.
       ```yaml
       agents:
           - id: {IDS_COMPONENT_ID}:AgentA # custom agent defined by user